OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 1. In your command prompt/shell, make sure you are in the root directory of your project, and enter `npm start`.
 This will start a web server at `https://localhost:3000` and open your default browser to that address.
 1. If your browser indicates that the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
 Outlook will not load add-ins if the site is not trusted.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.

-Once your browse loads the add-in page without any certificate errors, follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **my-office-add-in-manifest.xml** file.
+Once your browser loads the add-in page without any certificate errors, follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **my-office-add-in-manifest.xml** file.

 ## Try it out